Site of the Principal Village of the Comanche Indian Reserve

 Today, Throckmorton County continues to be a rural community with an emphasis on agriculture, oil, and gas.
 Agriculture remains an important industry, with ranching and farming contributing to the local economy.
 The county is also a popular destination for hunting and outdoor recreational activities, thanks to its diverse wildlife and expansive natural landscapes.
 Throckmorton County's history is deeply intertwined with the westward expansion of Texas and its vibrant heritage is celebrated by its residents today.

-This timeline provides a concise overview of the key events in the history of Throckmorton County, Texas.
+This timeline provides a condensed summary of the historical journey of Throckmorton County, Texas.

 • 1858: Throckmorton County established